Member Handbook

 Other Services That Might Meet Your Needs

-If you are disenrolled from the NC Innovations waiver, you should ask your care manager about other services that you may be eligible for that could meet your needs.
+If you are disenrolled from the NC Innovations waiver, you should ask your care manager about other services you may be eligible for that could meet your needs.
 Available services will vary from person to person since some individuals will no longer have Medicaid coverage when they are disenrolled from the NC Innovations waiver.
-Your local DSS) will let you know if you will continue to have Medicaid coverage.
+Your local DSS will let you know if you will continue to have Medicaid coverage.

-Ways To Share Experiences With Nc Innovations Waiver
+Ways To Share Experiences With NC Innovations Waiver

 Back to Top ▲